iceekey/kex/README.md

 applyModifiers(state, changeLoginModifier);
 ```

-As you can see, modifiers may contain only changes we want to apply to our state. `applyModifiers` word recursively and merge any level change right into your state.
+As you can see, modifiers may contain only changes we want to apply to our state rather than whole state. `applyModifiers` works recursively and merge change of any level right into your state.

 A typical reducer may look like this: